jaymzh/sugarjar/README.md

 [![DCO](https://github.com/jaymzh/sugarjar/workflows/DCO%20Check/badge.svg)](https://github.com/jaymzh/sugarjar/actions?query=workflow%3A%22DCO+Check%22)

 > [!IMPORTANT]
-> If you are a _new_ user, I suggest looking
+> If you are a _new_ user, I suggest looking at [Sapling](https://sapling-scm.com/)
-> at [Sapling](https://sapling-scm.com/) instead of this.
-This was written as
+> instead of this.
+This was written as a stop-gap to approximate some features
-> a stop-gap to approximate some features of the Facebook/Meta internal
+> of the Facebook/Meta internal development tools before they were released.
-> development tools before they were released.
-Now that those tools have been
+> Now that those tools have been open-sourced and work with GitHub, new users
-> open-sourced and work with GitHub, this is likely to be deprecated at some
+> will likely want to start there.
+Sapling is far more feature rich, faster,
-> point.
-Sapling is far more feature rich, faster, and have more development
+> and have more development resources behind them.
+SugarJar is a smaller
-> resources behind them.
-SugarJar is a smaller transition, and for the time
+> transition, and for the time being I'm maintaining it for all existing users,
-> being I'm maintaining it for all existing users.
+> and for those who may not yet be ready for the transition to Sapling.

 Welcome to SugarJar - a git/github helper.
 It needs one of the GitHub CLI's: either [gh](https://cli.github.com/) or the older [hub](https://hub.github.com/).